ullaszensar/JUML/README.md

 5. **Download the diagram**:
    - Select your preferred format (SVG or PNG)
    - Click the "Download" button to save the diagram to your computer

+6. **Analyze your code**:
+   - Go to the "Data Analysis" section from the sidebar
+   - Use the "Analysis Summary" tab for a high-level overview of your codebase
+   - View the "Demographic Data Analysis" tab to identify potential personal data
+   - Explore the "Class Hierarchy Table" for a searchable view of relationships
+   - Use the "Code Analysis" tab to identify code quality, security and performance issues
+   - Select specific folders to analyze or analyze the entire codebase
+   - Download CSV reports of findings for offline review

 ### Understanding the Diagram